mk43/python-practice/matplotlib/generateGIF/README.md

 ## Generate GIF By Matplotlib

-Under this directory, you can download these files and run it, then you will find how it works by reading these easy code and running results. before you run it, please make sure installed `numpy`, `matplotlib ` and `ImageMagick` lib in your environment.
+Under this directory, you can download these files and run it, then you will find how it works by reading these easy code and consider running results. before you run it, please make sure you have installed `numpy`, `matplotlib ` and `ImageMagick` lib in your runing environment.

 But I want to make a simple introduce for you. there are two ways to draw graph with `matplotlib.animation`.